Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Experiments

-\textbf{Loss Configuration.} Our OSDEnhancer involves different loss configurations in Stage 2 and Stage 3 to train the TR-SE MoE.
-The supervision for Stage 2 includes an MSE loss $\mathcal{L}_\mathrm{mse}$ and a residual-aware loss $\mathcal{L}_\mathrm{res}$, with the results shown in Tab.~\ref{tab:A3}.
-We can see that using only the pixel-wise reconstruction loss $\mathcal{L}_\mathrm{mse}$ achieves the highest PSNR, while adding the residual supervision $\mathcal{L}_\mathrm{res}$ slightly reduces PSNR but improves LPIPS and FloLPIPS, indicating better perceptual quality and temporal consistency.
-This suggests that residual modeling helps refine inter-frame details beyond strict pixel-wise fitting.
+\textbf{Loss Configuration.} Our OSDEnhancer involves different loss configurations in the TC and TE adaptations.
+The supervision in the TC adaptation includes an MSE loss $\mathcal{L}_\mathrm{mse}$ and a residual-aware loss $\mathcal{L}_\mathrm{res}$, with the results shown in Table~\ref{tab:A3}.
+We can see that using only the MSE loss $\mathcal{L}_\mathrm{mse}$ achieves the highest PSNR, while adding the residual supervision $\mathcal{L}_\mathrm{res}$ slightly reduces PSNR but improves LPIPS and FloLPIPS, indicating better perceptual quality and temporal consistency.
+This suggests that residual modeling additionally helps refine inter-frame details beyond strict MSE fitting.

-In Stage 3, in addition to the metrics reported in Tab.~\ref{tab:A3}, we further report MUSIQ and DOVER in Tab.~\ref{tab:A4}.
+In the TE adaptation, in addition to the metrics reported in Table~\ref{tab:A3}, we further report MUSIQ~\cite{ke2021musiq} and DOVER~\cite{wu2023exploring} in Table~\ref{tab:A4}.
 Using only $\mathcal{L}_1$ achieves the best PSNR but results in inferior perceptual and temporal metrics, reflecting over-smoothed outputs.
-Adding the structural loss $\mathcal{L}_\mathrm{dists}$ substantially improves LPIPS, MUSIQ, and DOVER.
-The further introduction of a no-reference quality assessment loss $\mathcal{L}_\mathrm{nqa}$ brings additional gains in perceptual and video quality.
-We also evaluate the optical-flow warping loss $\mathcal{L}_\mathrm{warp}$ for temporal alignment.
-As we can see, applying it to all frequency components offers limited benefits, whereas restricting it to high-frequency components achieves the best overall performance across most metrics.
-This indicates that enforcing motion consistency primarily on high-frequency details better preserves fine structures and avoids over-constraining low-frequency regions, leading to superior performance.
+Adding the textural loss $\mathcal{L}_\mathrm{dists}$ substantially improves LPIPS to 0.249 and significantly boosts MUSIQ to 58.86.
+The further introduction of a no-reference quality assessment loss $\mathcal{L}_\mathrm{nqa}$ brings additional gains in perceptual and video quality, raising MUSIQ and DOVER to 64.98 and 0.780, respectively.
+We also evaluate the optical-flow warping loss $\mathcal{L}_\mathrm{warp}$ for the temporal consistency of enhanced textures.
+As we can see, applying it to all frequency components offers limited benefits, whereas restricting it to high-frequency components (HF-only) achieves the best overall performance across perceptual metrics.
+This indicates that enforcing inter-frame consistency primarily on high-frequency textures better preserves fine structures and avoids over-constraining low-frequency regions, leading to superior performance.